As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 If you live in the U.S. at least this is a somewhat local flight.
 But what you save there is made up by a higher cost of living in Anchorage and Talkeetna.

-With guided service costing from $9,000 and up, even Alan Arnette with all his experience and excellent advice is hard pressed to figure out why it is so expensive, commenting that with a bit of budgeting you could do the whole climb on your own for $2,000.00.
+With guided service costing $9,000 and up, even Alan Arnette with all his experience and excellent advice is hard pressed to figure out why it is so expensive, commenting that with a bit of budgeting you could do the whole climb on your own for around $3,000.00.

 The local concession practice of the National Park Service doesn’t allow much leeway in your options on the mountain, you are either on your own, or guided.
 And Denali is a big, dangerous mountain.
-It is in some ways harder work than Everest, the crevasses go on for days, the ropes, skis or snowshoes coupled with a sled are complex.
+It is in some ways harder work than Everest, the crevasse crossings go on for days, and the rope work, skis or snowshoes coupled with a sled are complex.
 In this challenging environment, if you are less than very confident in a polar, alpine landscape, being guided could well be a preferable option.

 On Denali you have no porters, pack animals or drone service (yet).
 Big savings.
 Your food costs a bit more than you would spend at home assuming a normal western lifestyle, if you go to the Anchorage Costco and buy it all up in bulk for the mountain.

-So consider your food free because you have to eat somewhere anyway.
-And deduct your restaurant meals out and $5 lattes and you will find it cheaper living on Denali than staying home.
-To get to Talkeetna from Anchorage you can take the bus ($40) or enjoy the train, perhaps worth the bit extra as it is a classic ($70).
+So consider your food at little more than you would spend at home, because you have to eat somewhere anyway.
+And deduct your restaurant meals out and $5 lattes and you could actually find it cheaper living on Denali than staying home.
+To get to Talkeetna from Anchorage you can take the bus ($50) or enjoy the train, perhaps worth the bit extra as it is a classic ($90).

 Another option, depending on the flight option you use into the mountain, is the air transport company may have a free bunkhouse.
 These vary from the most basic, though more than adequate for a quick stopover, to slightly better, but never anywhere near luxury, and they are all in shared spaces.
 The other advantage to the bunkhouse is all those people leaving Denali who may well have extra food and gear to pass along to you – making some quick friends could be a distinct advantage.